moayadeldin/deeptune/docs/source/index.rst

 Welcome to Deeptune's documentation!
 ===================================

-**DeepTune** is a full compatible library to automate Computer Vision, and Natural Language Processing, state-of-the-art algorithms on diverse images and text datasets.
-The library is designed for use in different applied machine learning domains, including but not limited to medical imaging, and natural language understanding, providing users with powerful, ready-to-use CLI tool that unlock the full potential of their case studies through just a few simple commands.
+**DeepTune** is a full compatible library to automate Computer Vision, Natural Language Processing, Tabular, and Time Series state-of-the-art deep learning algorithms for multimodal applications on image, text, tabular, and time series datasets.
+The library is designed for use in different applied machine learning domains, including but not limited to medical imaging, natural language understanding, time series analysis, providing users with powerful, ready-to-use CLI tool that unlock the full potential of their case studies through just a few simple commands.

 Check out the :doc:`guides/install` section for further information, including how to install the library.